What Do Bed Bug Bites Look Like?

 If you are deeply concerned about your insect bites, it is always worth visiting your doctor for advice.

 How Long Will Bug Infestations Last

-It depends on a number of factors, but if carried out properly a single treatment should suffice.
-That said, multiple treatments may be needed in established infestations.
+It depends on many factors, but if carried out properly, a single treatment should suffice.
+That said, you may need multiple treatments in established infestations.

 Most modern homes contain large amounts of furniture and other items.

 This means meticulously going through and checking every item.
 Unless you are thorough, you cannot say with any certainty that the area is clear.